 Looking for inspiration?
 Read a living abroad blog

 Many people make the trek to a foreign country for a number of reasons.
-Some to try the expat life for a short while, and some who have traveled the world for over ten years, fell in love with a country, and just stayed.
+Some to try the expat life for a short while, and some who have travelled the world for over ten years, fell in love with a country, and just stayed.
 Whatever their reasons, most expats generally report positive experiences about their exciting journeys abroad with many documenting them in blog posts or vlogs.

 Here are some of the best expat blogs to read if you’re moving abroad…